I am expecting twins, can I use the same Spinning Babies techniques for my pregnancy and labor?

 - Jiggling (Manteada, Chunging, sifting…) This can be done by your partner or friend.

-- Inversion—Reasonable for every twin-carrying mother in the first two trimesters.
+- Forward-leaning Inversion—Reasonable for every twin-carrying mother in the first two trimesters.
 But inversion may not be for every twin mother in the third trimester.
 Each woman is different and has different tolerance for being upside down.
-See the video in Techniques/Inversion.
 How many and how long?
-One a day for 30-seconds each, or several in a day for 3-4 days and then occasionally once babies are head down.
+Once a day for 30-seconds each with head down twins.
+Breech?
+Keep scrolling down!

-- Maternal positioning follows each relaxation technique.
+- Maternal positioning is more effective following the balancing techniques.
+Gravity follows balance.
 Arrange pillows to Rest Smart.
 Hips higher than knees, belly lower or equal to spine 24/7 Mind your posture always.

 - After 36 weeks, avoid squatting and other things to engage baby until baby turns to face your right hip or is definitely LOA.
 Once labor is underway, especially as baby gets to “0” or +1 station,” then see if squatting is helpful for any fetal position.